 Any mother will tell you, there’s no real way to prepare for motherhood.
-As a mother to a toddler myself, I tend to agree with this sentiment, but I also think there are things you can do to arm yourself with the knowledge, support, and advice.
-For me, that’s been reading books ranging from pregnancy, to dealing with a newborn, and potty training.
+As a mother to a toddler myself, I tend to agree with this sentiment, but I also think there are things we can do to arm ourselves with knowledge, support, and advice.
+There are classes to take online or in person, we can talk to our friends who are mothers, and we can do our research.
+For me, that looks like reading parenting books ranging from pregnancy, to taking care of a newborn to potty training.

 I started my journey into motherhood books with the classic, What to Expect When You’re Expecting and since then have explored a variety of other topics.
-I checked in with my fellow editors at The Everymom and below we’re sharing our favorite books for the various stages of motherhood.
+I checked in with my fellow editors at The Everymom and below we’re sharing a robust list of the best parenting books for every stage of parenthood.

-As an economist and mother, Oster takes a data-driven approach to elements of pregnancy.
+As an economist and mother, Emily Oster takes a data-driven approach to elements of pregnancy.
 She dives into the data so you as the reader can make the best and most informed decision for yourself.
-Oster also wrote Cribsheet, which covers the early years of parenting and her third book Family Firm comes out in Summer 2021.
+Oster also wrote Cribsheet, which covers the early years of parenting and her third book, Family Firm, came out in Summer 2021.

 There's lots of nutrition advice for pregnancy floating around and it can be hard to know what's right for you.
 The old belief that you should be "eating for two" is out the window, and this book shares how to fuel your pregnancy in a healthy way.
 This book is particularly relevant for readers interested in nutrition and wellness.

 This book is a bonus for all of the dads-to-be in your life.
 This practical guide to new fatherhood is easy to read and offers insight on the emotional, financial, and physical effects of fatherhood on men.
 It emphasizes the importance of being an active parent—beginning from pregnancy—and gives sound advice on how fathers can support their partners through pregnancy, birth, and parenthood.